lsst/citizen-science/tutorials/index.rst

 It guides a PI through the process of creating a Zooniverse project, sending data (specifically images) from the Rubin Science Platform (RSP) to the Zooniverse, and retrieving raw classifications from Zooniverse.

 +++++++++++++++
-Creating an image flipbook on Zooniverse
+Create an image flipbook on Zooniverse
 +++++++++++++++

 **Notebook:** ``02_Send_Flipbook_Variable_Stars_Imaging.ipynb``